streeetspirit/Web-Frogger-Assignment3/README.md

 For this project I used existing template provided by Udacity.
 This is a java script based game, so majority of the coding happened in .js files, mainly app.js.
 Index.html and .css files were edited too for additional functionality like UI and leaderboard.

+# Running the game on your computer
+1. Clone the repo
+2. open index.html file
+3. Play!

 # Game rules
 The goal of the game to reach water without hitting a bug as many times as possible.
 On every collision with a bug player loses one life.